The Young Idea: Scene 1

-Cicely complains to George of the children's rudeness to her; he stands up for them and there is a fierce quarrel.
+Cicely complains to George about the children's rudeness towards her; he stands up for them and there is a fierce quarrel.
 When he leaves she is in such a rage that, when Roddy asks her to go away with him, she is completely willing.
 They agree to drive to London overnight, and sail from Liverpool the next day.
 The curtain falls as they embrace.

 Scene 2

 At half-past two in the morning, Sholto and Gerda have returned from the ball ahead of the other guests.
 They hear a car and see Cicely and Roddy get out.
 Hiding behind the curtains, they hear Cicely say that she has left a note for George and is going to fetch her luggage.